What is Dredging – History, Importance And Effects

 At the primary stage of the development of mills, they were manually driven later.
 Steam engines powered them.
 Mills had gone obsolete in 1857 with the development of a suction dredger in the United States.

-In 1867, a revolutionary development came with the evolution of the design of a suction dredger by a French engineer.
-He successfully used this suction dredger in dredging the Suez Canal.
-From then on, dredging by suction became more and more common.
+In 1867, a French engineer revolutionized the design of a suction dredger by successfully using it to dredge the Suez Canal.
+From then on, dredging by suction became increasingly common.

 Then came cutter suction dredgers and trailing suction hopper dredgers in the 19th century.
 These are modern dredgers and can avail efficient dredging.
 These were so efficient that they allowed shipping and dredging simultaneously without hindering the traffic.

-Recent dredging evolutions have optimised the dredging process as its primary focus rather than developing new dredgers.
-So, standardizations of dredgers and equipment and advancements in control and monitoring systems improved dredging greatly.
+Recent dredging evolutions focused on optimising the dredging process rather than developing new dredgers.
+So, standardizations of dredgers and equipment and advancements in control and monitoring systems greatly improved dredging.

 dredging ship excavator